 Guest post from Brigette Shevy

-It pairs fabulously with traditional holiday foods like turkey and ham, plus I love the festive pink color it adds to the menu (am I the only one that likes having a variety of colors on my plate?).
-As an added bonus, it smells amazing while simmering on the stove!
-It can also be made up ahead of time, which is really important when we’re talking about holiday meals.
-You won’t find many recipes with a shorter list of ingredients!
-And apples are cheap this time of year.
+It pairs fabulously with traditional holiday foods like turkey and ham, plus I love the festive pink color it adds to the menu (am I the only one that likes having a variety of colors on my plate?)

 If you’re looking for something simple-yet-elegant to add to your holiday menu, you must give this recipe a try!